Slow Travel – the Secret to Experiencing More

 You really get to know the local culture

 Why do you travel?
 To me, it is not just for visiting a pretty place.
 I want to fall in love deeply with cultures and people and places and the food (oh my, the food!).

 Experiencing cultures so different from my own is a little bit like ending up in a real-life game where you’re the only one who doesn’t know the rules.
 You find yourself right in the middle of it and slowly need to figure out how life works here.

 Learning about a foreign culture takes time – but with every local person you meet and talk to, you’ll understand a bit more about the traditions and peculiarities of a place.

 It will also give you great insight into your own cultural conditioning.
 Are the things you consider normal really that normal?
 Or are there different perspectives to explore?

 Traveling opens your mind, but only if you give it time.

-You have time to process
+Slow Travel gives you time to process

 Speaking of time… Slow Travel requires processing.
 We are not made for an endless stream of information – there’s only so much we can take in.